I’m glad you’re here.

 I discovered massage therapy during my college years when I was suffering from chronic headaches.
 This too was transformational.
 I developed an even deeper appreciation for my body and how to listen to it and care for it.
 My headaches disappeared.
 Years later, I chose massage and bodywork as a profession; our loss of connection with the body we live in has dire consequences for both daily life and long-term health.
 I work with my clients to reverse that state and empower them to take control.

-For Christmas one year I was given a gym membership as a gift, and the timing was perfect.
+I was given a gym membership as a gift, and the timing was perfect.
 I was struggling through a tremendously difficult time in my life and I discovered exercise was the medicine I needed to help me recover.
 Once again a big light came on: the more I moved, the better I felt.
 I understand now how essential movement is to life and vitality.
-In a life increasingly committed to ease and convenience, lack of movement is both part of our current public health crisis and the source of many people’s chronic aches and pain.
+In a life increasingly committed to ease and convenience, lack of movement is the source of many of our chronic aches and pains.
 Movement is medicine.

 I’ve experienced some significant challenges in my life.
-Along the way I have learned that what you believe, how you think, how you move and what you eat all directly affect not only the tangible aspects of your health, but the quality of your daily life on so many levels, as well as the longer-term aspects of our health.
-We have incredible control over the experience of your life.
+Along the way I have learned that what you believe, how you think, how you move and what you eat all directly affect the quality of our daily life on so many levels, as well as the longer-term aspects of our health.
+We have incredible control over the experience of our life.